hapax/hapax.github.io/assets/teaching.md

 going to be walking from my house to the my car.
 Why do I need to spend hours doing this each week?
 Heck, I'm going to avoid jobs that require a lot of walking.

+They plan to walk from the house to the car, and from the car to work, and maybe take the dog around the block every now and again.
+A job that requires hours of walking?
+No thank you!

+Without the longer classes, schools will not produce walkers of the calibre needed to fill those roles.
+There are good economic reasons, in this case, to provide students with opportunities to develop advanced hiking skills.

+There may also be benefits to a society where more people hike for fun.
+For instance, it would reduce carbon emissions, and might make for a less frantic, more contemplative culture.
+This involves some value judgements, but teachers and curricular authorities are in the position to make this, and make similar judgements when they put Shakespeare on the syllabus.

+We need to change hiking classes so that walks go through interesting terrain, from meadows to swamps and valleys to forests; at first, along the comfortable and well-trodden routes.
+But by degrees, they should conquer summits, explore uncharted wastes, and camp in the wilderness.
+At the end of the day, hiking is not about the act of walking, but a way to experience the world.
+The walking is a means to this end.
+And the class will remain a dead letter, pure trudgery, until it gets out of the scrubland and owns its purpose.